osmosis-labs/osmosis/x/poolmanager/README.md

 - If the input is an amount that is reasonably within the range of liquidity of the pool, the output will be a tolerable slippage amount based on pool data.
 - f the input is a small amount for which the pool cannot calculate a viable swap output e.g `1`, the function will return a zero.

-Here is the following process for the `estimateTradeBasedOnPriceImpactConcentratedLiquidity` function:
+Here is the following process for the `EstimateTradeBasedOnPriceImpactConcentratedLiquidity` function:

 1. The function starts by attempting to estimate the output amount (`tokenOut`) for a given input amount (`req.FromCoin`), using the `CalcOutAmtGivenIn` method of the `swapModule`.